 Weight: 240g/m²

-What we like: Supremely soft, warm, and fun styling.
+What we like: Supremely soft and warm with fun styling.

 What we don’t: Too thick for shoulder-season use.